EarthMC-Toolkit/EarthMCEssentials/README.md

 # EarthMC Essentials
-A mod for the EarthMC Minecraft server, providing info on people, places and more.
+A mod for the EarthMC Minecraft server, providing info on people, places and more.<br>
-Our data is acquired from our [API](https://github.com/Owen77Stubbs/EarthMC-API) and client info.
+*All data is acquired from our [API](https://github.com/Owen77Stubbs/EarthMC-API) in conjuction with info from the Minecraft client.*

 ### What Can It Do?